 Industry standards suggest 160-300 characters (including spaces) for text marketing communications.
 This is not only the ideal length to keep your customers engaged, but also to keep your costs low.
 Longer text messages can get broken up into two texts rather than a single message, effectively doubling your costs.
 Keep your messages short, simple, and direct.

-8. Include Business Name
+8. Include Your Business Name

 Customers can’t act on your call to action if they aren’t sure who’s sending it to them!
-Make sure that either your business name displays as the sender of your marketing communications or remember to include your business name in the content of the text.
+Make sure that either your business name displays as the sender of your sms communications or remember to include your business name in the content of the text.

 9. Multiple Promotions on Different Platforms Attract More New Subscribers

-Because text marketing requires subscribers to opt in, get creative in how you attract new subscribers.
+Because sms marketing requires subscribers to opt in, get creative in how you attract new subscribers.
 You can easily generate more opt-ins with an approach that integrates with your email marketing, as integrated campaigns statistically perform better.
-To promote your text marketing program cross-platform, try adding a mobile number field and “opt-in” button to your Facebook, website, and email sign-ups.
+To promote your sms marketing program cross-platform, try adding a mobile number field and “opt-in” button to your Facebook, website, and email sign-ups.
 You can also have an in-person text opt-in for your storefront and events.

 10. Do Your Texts Pass the S.M.A.R.T Test?